migesok/akka-persistence-in-memory-snapshot-store/README.md

 - Scala 2.10.x or 2.11.x
 - Akka Persistence 2.3.4

+## Dependency
+To include the In-memory Snapshot Store Plugin into your sbt project, add the following lines to your `build.sbt` file:

+    resolvers += "migesok at bintray" at "http://dl.bintray.com/migesok/maven"

+    libraryDependencies +=
+      "com.migesok" %% "akka-persistence-in-memory-snapshot-store" % "0.1.0"

 ## Configuration
 To activate the plugin, add the following line to your Akka `application.conf`: